ChrisEdel/vehicle-classification/README.md

 | ![Training time needed to reach an accuracy of over 90%.%](https://github.com/ChrisEdel/vehicle-classification/blob/main/images/time.png) |
 |:--:|
 | *Training time needed to reach an accuracy of over 90%.* |

+More information can be found in the corresponding thesis.